Concise Guide to Pharmaceutical Logistics

 Refrigerated Transport

 This involves transport using ordinary vehicles with insulated, thermostatically controlled cargo compartments, enabling the temperature range to be maintained.
 Refrigerated vehicles may come in the form of trucks and vans of various dimensions, equipped with electronic control systems to manage and log temperature.
-Some smaller trucks and vans rely on the engine to power the refrigeration unit, larger vehicles have independently powered refrigeration units.
+Some smaller trucks and vans rely on the engine to power the refrigeration unit, while larger vehicles have independently powered refrigeration units.

 Passive Shipping Systems

 Passive shipping systems involve using insulating material and temperature-stabilizing media such as dry ice, gel packs, etc for keeping temperatures within a desired range.
 While minimizing human or external input to operate, the passive shipping system can maintain temperature for a limited period of time, making it a good solution for shipping pharmaceuticals at ambient temperatures over short distances by road or longer distances by air.
-Passive cooling can be used as a stand-alone solution or alongside other major types of temperature control systems as an additional layer of protection.
-When used as a stand-alone solution, it must only be used if the route, distance, weather conditions and the container meet the required criteria for temperature control.

 Active Shipping Systems

 Active shipping systems are widely used in air freight and sea freight and involve thermostatistically controlled cargo containers, which allow for longer transport times and better reliability.
 Such containers come in two types, cooling only and cooling and heating.
-In airfreight, these containers are powered via internal batteries and temperature-stabilizing media such as dry ice (cooling types only) or phase change materials (heating and cooling types).
-In sea freight, active shipping systems rely on the ships’ onboard power supply such as compressors or heat pumps.
+In air freight, these containers are powered via internal batteries and temperature-stabilizing media such as dry ice (cooling types only) or phase change materials (heating and cooling types).
+In seafreight, active shipping systems rely on the ships’ onboard power supply such as compressors or heat pumps.
+Shipping containers in both air freight and sea freight are generally leased by manufacturers, carriers or third-party logistics service providers.

 Managing Shipping Risks for Pharmaceuticals